TrackerControl/tracker-control-android/README.md

 The app further aims to educate users about their **legal rights** under current EU Data Protection Law (i.e. GDPR and the ePrivacy Directive)

-Under the hood, Tracker Control uses Android's VPN functionality, to analyse apps' network communications *locally on the Android device*.
+Under the hood, TrackerControl uses Android's VPN functionality, to analyse apps' network communications *locally on the Android device*.
-This is accomplished through a local VPN server, through which all network communications are passed, to enable the analysis by Tracker Control.
+This is accomplished through a local VPN server, through which all network communications are passed, to enable the analysis by TrackerControl.
 In other words,
 no external VPN server is used, and hence no network data leaves the user's device for the purposes of tracker analysis.

-Tracker Control was developed by Konrad Kollnig, as part of his MSc thesis in Computer Science at the University of Oxford, under the supervision of Professor Max van Kleek.
+TrackerControl was developed by Konrad Kollnig, as part of his MSc thesis in Computer Science at the University of Oxford, under the supervision of Professor Max van Kleek.